smiths/capTemplate/src/docs/database/DatabaseInfo.md

 ## Technology

 **MongoDB** is a non-relational database program which is document-oriented, scalable, flexible, and widely used in development.
+For the purposes of this project, MongoDB allows the application to deal with unstructured data and supports horizontal scalability as the app grows in size.

 Goals: